mozilla/data-docs/src/concepts/terminology.md

 ## Data Analyst

-This is a common job title (sometimes just "Analyst") for someone who spends a large amount of their time analyzing data.
-At Mozilla, we tend not to use this term or title, favouring [Data Practitioner](#data-practitioner) or [Data Scientist](#data-scientist) instead.
+This is a common job title for someone who spends a large amount of their time analyzing data.
+At Mozilla, we tend not to use this term or title, favoring [Data Practitioner](#data-practitioner) or [Data Scientist](#data-scientist) instead.

 ## Data Engineer